Ch (computer programming)

 CH /ˌsiːˈeɪtʃ/ is a proprietary cross-platform C and C++ interpreter and scripting language environment.
 It was designed by Harry Cheng as a scripting language for beginners to learn mathematics, computing, numerical analysis (numeric methods), and programming in C/C++.
 Ch is now developed and marketed by SoftIntegration, Inc..
 Free versions include the student edition, and the non-commercial Professional Edition for Raspberry Pi.

 CH can be embedded in C and C++ application programs.
 It has numerical computing and graphical plotting features.
 CH is combined of both shell and IDE.
 CH shell combines the features of common shell and C language.
 ChIDE provides quick code navigation and symbolic debugging.
 It is based on embedded CH, Scite, and Scintilla.

 CH is written in C and runs on Windows, Linux, macOS, FreeBSD, AIX, Solaris, QNX, and HP-UX.
 It supports C90 and major C99 features, but it does not support the full set of C++ features.
 C99 complex number, IEEE 754 floating-point arithmetic, and variable-length array features were supported in CH before they became part of the C99 standard.
-An article published by Computer Reseller News (CRN) named CH as notable among C-based virtual machines for its functionality and the availability of third-party libraries.
+CH was notable among C-based virtual machines for its functionality and the availability of third-party libraries.

 CH has many tool kits that extend its functions.
 For example, the CH Mechanism Toolkit is used for design and analysis of commonly used mechanisms such as four-bar linkage, five-bar linkage, six-bar linkage, crank-slider mechanism, and cam-follower system.
 CH Control System Toolkit is used for the design, analysis, and modelling of continuous-time or discrete-time linear time-invariant (LTI) control systems.
 Both tool kits include the source code.

 CH has been integrated into free C-STEM Studio, a platform for learning computing, science, technology, engineering, and mathematics (C-STEM) with robotics.
 C-STEM Studio is developed by the UC Davis Center for Integrated Computing and STEM Education, offering a curriculum for K-12 students.

 CH supports LEGO Mindstorms NXT and EV3, Arduino, Linkbot, Finch Robot, RoboTalk and Raspberry Pi, Pi Zero, and ARM for robot programming and learning.
 It can also be embedded into the LabVIEW system design platform and development environment.